ikovalenko92/MDP-Cloud/Kafka/ReadMe.md

 This code must be run on the Desktop in the Lab.
 It is the only computer with access to the Kafka server's firewall.

 This code ensures that messages will be sent to Kafka before being deleted by the program.

-To run the code copy the folder to the computer and open the command prompt window with the directory being where ever the folder was copied.
+To run the code copy the folder to the computer and open the command prompt window with the directory being where the folder was copied.

 Shift + right click, is a shortcut to reach the command prompt.

 To run the program type "gradle run".